TonyRipa/PlaceValue/README.md

 SparseComplexExponential
 -------------------------
-<i>SparseComplexExponential</i> is a data-type optimized for Complex Sparse Exponentials; an application of the SparsePlaceValueComplex datatype.
+<i>SparseComplexExponential</i> is a data-type optimized for Complex Sparse Exponentials; an application of the SparsePlaceValue(Complex) datatype.
 Whereas Complex Exponential could model 1 complex variable (like x), SparseComplexExponential can model any number of Complex Variables.

-If SparseComplexExponential wants to calculate exp(x) * cis(y), then it asks SparsePlaceValueComplex to calculate:
+If SparseComplexExponential wants to calculate exp(x) * cis(y), then it asks SparsePlaceValue(Complex) to calculate:

 1E1 * 1E0,i = 1E1,i

-SparseComplexExponential then formats SparsePlaceValueComplex's result as exp(x+(i)y).
+SparseComplexExponential then formats SparsePlaceValue(Complex)'s result as exp(x+(i)y).

 CAS
 -----------